ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 3. Run application, scale up and expose service for access

-4. Create CIS GLB and IKS Ingress so the requests can be distributed to application hosted among different multi-region clusters

-5. Enable DDoS protection and caching service
+4. Create CIS GLB and IKS Ingress so the requests can be distributed to application hosted among different multi-region clusters.
+Besides, enable DDoS protection and caching service

 ## Before you begin
 {: #prereqs}